A NGĀI TAHU-HELMED WAKA COMMENCING A PIONEERING JOURNEY INTO THE BLUE ECONOMY

 He is a founder of Whiore, which he believes can play an important part of Ngāi Tahu’s wider economic strategy as it moves into the post-Covid era.

-Graham was asked to help and a relationship was established with the Yamada group of companies in Japan which resulted in an immediate fillip of the iwi coffers – and the establishment of a longstanding relationship between Tipene and Masashi Yamada.
+Graham brokered a relationship with the Yamada group of companies in Japan which resulted in an immediate fillip of the iwi coffers – and the establishment of a longstanding relationship between Tipene and Masashi Yamada.
 That survives to this day through the Yamada/O’Regan Educational Trust of which Graham is a Trustee.

 Alan Groves – CEO